Dr Chris Brooke is a Visiting Research Fellow in Environmental Sciences.

 Dr Brooke's latest book is Safe Sanctuaries: Security and Defence in Anglo-Scottish Border Churches 1290-1690 published by John Donald, Edinburgh.
-His particular regional research interests include Nottinghamshire, Lincolnshire, the northern counties of England, and the Anglo-Scottish Border.
+His particular regional research interests include Nottinghamshire, Lincolnshire, the northern counties of England, the Anglo-Scottish Border, and north-west Scotland.

 Dr Brooke has taught throughout the UK in the fields of buildings archaeology and medieval history, remote sensing, image processing, GIS, and analytical methods in archaeology and history; previously holding formal teaching posts at the CourtauId Institute of Art, Nottingham, and Leicester Universities.

 He has been a visiting fellow and visiting lecturer at the universities of London, Bradford, York, Durham, Glasgow, Leicester, De Montfort, and is also an honorary research fellow in the Department of History at the University of Nottingham.